Are you tired of your outdated bathroom and ready for a change? Wondering how much a bathroom renovation in the Seattle area will set you back?

 Bathroom Remodel Costs Based On Bathroom Size And Remodel Extent

-Generally speaking, a smaller space will require fewer materials than a larger one; however, this isn’t always true, as there are other factors at play.
+Generally speaking, a smaller space will cost less to remodel than a larger one; however, this isn’t always true, as there are other factors at play.

 - Small or base bathroom remodel cost: $2,500 to $31,000